Categories

 About Gout:

-In the U.S., an estimated 9 million individuals are diagnosed with gout.
+In the U.S., an estimated 13 million individuals are diagnosed with gout, ~2 million of which have tophaceous gout.
 Gout is a form of inflammatory arthritis that can significantly diminish mobility, functionality, and overall quality of life.
-Gout emerges from the crystallization of uric acid within the joints, instigating painful flare-ups and chronic symptoms.
+Gout emerges from the crystallization of uric acid within the joints and soft tissue, instigating painful flare-ups and chronic symptoms.
 The kidneys play a pivotal role in the process, as they are responsible for filtering out and excreting uric acid from the body.
-Elevated serum uric acid (sUA) levels often signify an imbalance in production or excretion of uric acid, and they act as an early indicator of potential gout development.
-Consistent, elevated sUA levels have been identified as a precursor to gout attacks and related complications.
-It’s essential to monitor and manage these levels as part of comprehensive gout treatment and prevention strategies.
+In over 90% of gout patients, underexcretion of uric acid results in the imbalanced and elevated sUA levels that can lead to the deposition of uric acid crystals.
+It’s essential to monitor and manage sUA levels as part of comprehensive gout treatment and prevention strategies.

 About Arthrosi: